 Through my son and then through my daughter, I've learned who I really am and who I want to be for them and for me.
-I have learned so much from these small children.
-The lessons they show me in the everyday about life and about myself ...
-I never would have imagined.
+I never could have imagined I would learn so much from these small children.

 For me, mothering has been a way to find my identity while I mother my greatest earthly blessings.
 I've seen God in their faces and while being their mother has been my greatest gift, it hasn't been easy.
 But it's been so worth it.

 To the new mothers tonight and to my cousin in particular, with a sweet new baby at home, this is one of the greatest adventures you're on.
 And like any adventure worth taking, there are rivers to cross and then mountains to climb.
 But wow.
 When you get to the top of the mountain, the view is breathtaking.
 Truly.
 It will take your breathe away.
 And it's a cycle.
 Up and down, rivers to cross and mountains to climb, over and over again.